erdnaxe/blog.nanax.fr/content/post/2024-01-28-hardware-longrange2.md

 {{< figure src="/assets/images/hardware-longrange2/meme-2.png" alt="This is not SPIFFS" >}}

 From the extensions, we expect Protobuf.
-This hypothesis is quickly confirm using `protoc --decode_raw < prefs/db.proto`.
+This hypothesis is quickly confirmed using `protoc --decode_raw < prefs/db.proto`.
 To make sense of these structure, we need to decode them with some Protobuf definition.
-Searching `'config.proto'` in Meshtastic leads to `./src/mesh/NodeDB.cpp` which calls `loadProto` with:
+Searching `config.proto` in Meshtastic leads to `./src/mesh/NodeDB.cpp` which calls `loadProto` with:

   * `/prefs/db.proto` as `meshtastic_DeviceState`,
   * `/prefs/config.proto` as `meshtastic_LocalConfig`,